 Accountants work all over the world.
 US corporations may send accountants oversees to work with foreign subsidiaries and growing economies in China and the Middle East also create a demand for qualified accountants.
 If you're interested in working abroad, accounting education and experience are fairly mobile.

 There's also plenty of opportunity in the United States.
-According to the BLS, in May of 2018, there were 40 states with average to above-average career opportunities for accountants.
 States with the highest employment levels for accountants include:

 Salary and Occupational Outlook

-The BLS also estimates there were roughly 1,259,930 accountants and auditors employed in the United States in May of 2018, with a median salary of $70,500 per year.
-From 2016 through 2026, the profession is expected to grow by 10 percent, which is faster than the national average for all occupations.
+The BLS also estimates there were roughly 1,280,700 accountants and auditors employed in the United States in May of 2019, with a median salary of $71,550 per year.
+From 2019 through 2029, the profession is expected to grow by four percent, which is on pace with the national average for all occupations.
 Typically, job growth for accountants parallels the overall economy.
 When the economy is growing, so do the job opportunities for accountants.

 Does a career in accounting sound right for you?
 In addition to your core undergraduate course requirements, you may take classes on statistics, economics, analytics, business communication, finance, ethics and law and computer information systems.
 All of these will help prepare you for a productive and successful career.